 More than 70 different bioactive compounds have been isolated from mastic gum.
 The compounds that possess the strongest antimicrobial activity appear to be a combination of verbenone, linalool, and α-terpineol.
 These compounds work synergistically to kill a variety of bacteria.

 Studies that concluded the anti-ulcer activity of mastic gum used a dosage of 1 g per day.
-This dosage can be administered as two doses of 500 mg or four doses of 250 mg per day.
+This dosage of mastic gum can be administered as two doses of 500 mg or four doses of 250 mg per day.
 For maintaining gastrointestinal health, two doses of 250 mg per day appear to be sufficient.

 The fact that mastic gum has been used by locals of the Mediterranean region since thousands of years attests to its safety.
 However, since it is a plant product, some people may be allergic to one or more of its constituents.
 In case you experience allergic symptoms (rash, reddening of skin, or difficulty in breathing), you should discontinue and consult your doctor immediately.

-There have been no studies regarding the effects of mastic gum intake during pregnancy and breast-feeding.
-It is always safe to consult your doctor before the intake of mastic gum.
+There have been no studies regarding the effects of mastic gum intake during pregnancy and breastfeeding.
+It is always safe to consult your doctor before taking it.

 Biochemical analyses of mastic gum reveal what our ancestors knew thousands of years ago – that it is a veritable treasure-trove of highly active and potent bioactive compounds capable of exhibiting a wide range of beneficial effects on our health.

 It can cure an H. pylori infection and subsequently GERD and stomach ulcers.
 It also has positive effects on the liver, a major organ controlling digestion and detoxification processes of the body.
-Mastic gum could be taken as a supplement because it is active, safe, and efficient.
+It can also be taken as a supplement because it is active, safe, and efficient.